cpske/ISP/assignment/week7/kucafe-github-flow.md

 ## Assignment

-1. Each team of 5 people will contribute to a project on Github.
+1. Each team of 5 people will contribute to a `ku-cafe` project on Github.
+   * Only **one repo per team**.
-2. One person (the project lead) creates the project
+2. One person (the project lead) creates the repository and task board.
    * Unzip the starter code into your repo and push it to Github
    * Create a Kanban-style project board
    * Invite team members to join the project (in Settings - Collaborators)